China stocks end higher in volatile trade after PBOC rate cut

 The monetary easing helped lift the stock market nearly 30 percent so far this year, the best performer in Asia and easily outpacing major U.S. and European indexes.

-Property and infrastructure shares led the rally with their respective sub-indices gaining 2.9 percent .CSICMREI and 3.5 percent .CSI300II.
+Property and infrastructure shares led the rally with their respective sub-indices gaining 2.9 percent and 3.5 percent.

-Shares on the ChiNext board .CHINEXTC, China's version of the U.S. Nasdaq, were up 5.6 percent.
-Traders said investors were favoring ChiNext shares because they were little affected by regulator moves to tighten rules in margin trading.
+Shares on the ChiNext board, China's version of the U.S. Nasdaq, were up 5.6 percent.
+Traders said investors were favouring ChiNext shares because they were little affected by regulator moves to tighten rules in margin trading.

 "I expect to see the market continue to swing widely this week," said Xiao Shijun, analyst at Guodu Securities in Beijing.